 15.4.2.2 Automotive Example

 Example: consider the functions required to portion and deliver power for a hybrid SUV.
-The activities for providing power are allocated to blocks within the Hybrid SUV, as shown in Figure 15.9.
-This example is consistent with Sample Problem.
+The activities for providing power are allocated to blocks within the Hybrid SUV, as shown in Figure B.35 in Annex B.